 “I think what we’re going to be able to learn initially is what makes people susceptible to death from opioids.
 We know there are some physiological changes that occur in some people but not in others.
 We want to know why,” Ferraro said.

 Alongside the biobank, the researchers have launched two companion studies, one that will assess genetic risk factors for opioid addiction in chronic pain patients and another that will attempt to determine which treatments work best for opioid addiction patients based on the patient’s genetic makeup.
-Another goal that is further off in the future is to discover how a person’s genetic makeup affects their response to opioids.
+Another goal, further in the future, is to discover how a person’s genetic makeup affects their response to opioids.